ad1tyx666/LineageOS_Munch_Releases/README.md

 5. fastboot reboot recovery
 6. Click on "Factory Reset" on Recovery because you are changing rom
 7. Click on "Apply Update"
-8. Type "adb sideload lineage-20.0-xxxx-GAPPS-UNOFFICIAL-munch.zip" in you cli
+8. Type "adb sideload PixelExtended-x.x_munch-xx.0-xxxxxxx-xxxx-UNOFFICIAL.zip" in you cli
 9. now reboot

+ ## Instructions to update for existing users -
+1. adb reboot fastboot
+2. fastboot reboot recovery
+3. Click on "Apply Update"
+4. Type "adb sideload PixelExtended-x.x_munch-xx.x-xxxxxxx-xxxx-UNOFFICIAL.zip" in you cli
+5. Now reboot

  ## Instructions to flash using twrp/ofox -
 1. Have unlocked bootloader